IAPP Certified Information Privacy Professional/Asia (CIPP-A) Exam Syllabus

 - Common law protections (e.g. 2017 Supreme Court judgment on the Right to privacy - Puttaswamy judgment)

-Information Technology Act 2000 (IT Act) - Application and scope
+- Information Technology Act 2000 (IT Act) and Information Technology

 • Exemptions